null

 Existing outside signal is required for a Passive DAS to work.
 The signal captured by the outside antenna is sent to the signal amplifier or repeater via coaxial cables for boosting.
 The boosted signal is then broadcasted by the internal antennas (panel or dome) into the desired areas to provide consistent coverage for all mobile phones and cellular devices across all carriers.
 The result?
 A significant decrease in dropped calls and unsent messages, faster response times between medical staff, better communication across all departments, and happy patients, visitors, doctors, and nurses.

 Keep in mind though, that the strength and quality of the outside signal will determine how much coverage the signal booster will provide.
-If your healthcare facility is in an area with weak outside signal, you may need a stronger amplifier - a cell phone signal amplifier and DAS system expert will help you choose the best system for your needs.
+If your healthcare facility is in an area with weak outside signal, you may need a stronger amplifier - a cell phone signal amplifier installer and DAS system expert will help you choose the best system for your needs.

 Passive DAS are generally best for hospitals and healthcare facilities that have cellular signals outside and want to improve cellular coverage throughout the whole building or specific areas.